lhenriquesf/lhenriquesf/README.md

 ### - 👋 Hi, I’m @lhenriquesf.
 My name is Luiz Henrique

 ### About
-- 👀 I’m interested in Front-End development
+- 👀 I’m interested in Data Engineer
-- 🌱 I’m currently learning React JS, Node JS and JavaScript
+- 🌱 I’m currently learning SQL and Python

 <!---
 lhenriquesf/lhenriquesf is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.